j143/in-car-voice-assistant/README.md

 - PEFT/LoRA: https://github.com/huggingface/peft
 - BitsAndBytes: https://github.com/TimDettmers/bitsandbytes

-## License

-MIT

-## Contributing
+## Disclaimer

-Contributions welcome!
-Please see CONTRIBUTING.md for guidelines.
+_"Not affiliated with Bosch"_, this repository is for research and experimentation purpose.